ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 I write this during a transition period of my life, as I have [always done since ](/life/2018/09/04/my-year-in-commits/).
-I think it's a perfect time to reflect and re-evaluate my views on work, career, and hobbies. **Of course, I'm still young, and this is not perfect.** Perhaps the 30-year old me will cringe at reading this, but I hope . . . that he never stops building, earning, and playing.
+I think it's a perfect time to reflect and reevaluate my views on work, career, and hobbies. **Of course, I'm still young, and this is not perfect.** Perhaps the 30-year old me will cringe at reading this, but I hope . . . that he never stops building, earning, and playing.

+*Many thanks to Avic, Reena, and Jason for reading early drafts of this work.*

 ## References